derickr/derickrethans-articles/201611301455-undefined-symbol.rst

 implements are always available.
 Linux distributions often split out each extension into their own package or shared object.
 Debian_ has `php5-json`_ (on which `php5-cli`_ depends), while Fedora has `php-json`_.
-In order to make use of the JSON extension, you therefore need to install a separate package, that provides the shared object (``json.so``) and a configuration file.
+In order to make use of the JSON extension, you therefore need to install a separate package that provides the shared object (``json.so``) and a configuration file.
 Fedora installs the  ``20-json.ini`` file in ``/etc/php.d/``.
 Debian installs the ``20-json.ini`` file in ``/etc/php5/mods-available`` with a symlink to